seongsukim-ml/seongsukim-ml.github.io/_pages/about.md

 Hi, I'm Seongsu.
 Thank you for stopping by! 👋 The spelling of my name in Korean is "성수" and it is pronounced as [sʌŋ-su:].

-I am currently a incoming Ph.D. student in the AI department at KAIST.
+I am currently an incoming Ph.D. student in the AI department at KAIST.
 I am also a member of [Structured and Probabilistic Machine Learning (SPML) Lab](https://sites.google.com/view/sungsooahn0215/home).
 I finished my M.S. in the POSTECH.

 My research interests include **integrating AI into scientific research and using AI to uncover scientific facts**.
 Also, I am interested in physical and chemical concepts like solid state physics, simulation dynamics and molecular science, and also mathematical concepts like group theory, geometry and geometrical deep learning.